 FameLab Malaysia started in 2015.
 The British Council collaborates with the Malaysian Industry- Government Group for High Technology (MIGHT) to deliver FameLab in Malaysia.

 Over 373 participants have taken part in the competition to date and this year attracting 67 applicants.
-This year it is open to all Malaysians who are above 21 years old, study or work in science, engineering,technology, medicine or mathematics and passionate in public engagement
+It is open to all Malaysians who are above 21 years old, study or work in science, engineering,technology, medicine or mathematics and passionate in public engagement

-A total of 11 finalists are selected from Virtual Heats held in June 2021 and will compete in the National Final on September 2021.
-The finalists were equipped with science communication skills through a two-day Masterclass organised by British Council on 10 - 11 July 2021.
-It was delivered by Dallas Campbell who is a is a science television presenter and writer who have worked for the BBC for many year, and currently present a series for NatGeo called Science of Stupid.
+Every year, between 10 and 12 finalists are selected from the Heats to compete in the National Final.
+The finalists will be equipped with science communication skills through a two-day masterclass organised by the British Council.
+This will be delivered by a UK science communicator such as Dallas Campbell, who is a science television presenter and writer who has worked for the BBC for many years and currently presents a series for NatGeo called Science of Stupid.

 FameLab was started by Cheltenham Science Festival in 2005 and has grown into a global phenomenon in partnership with the British Council since 2007.